-This article describes the action search functionality in Microsoft Dynamics 365 for Finance and Operations.
+This article describes the action search functionality.
 Action search will help you find and run actions on a page.

 Using action search

 To use the action search feature, follow these steps.